eastgenomics/eggd_vep/Readme.md

 - Annotated (and filtered if requested) vcf.

 ## Notes
 - This app uses a buffer_size of 500 variants and parallelised the maximum number of cores available.As a default this app runs using mem1_ssd1_v2_x16 which translates to 16 cores.
-This was chosen with the to speed up set up.
+This was chosen to speed up set up.